This easy, make-ahead Peppermint Candy Cane Tart is a super festive crowd-pleaser. It's also melt-in-your-mouth

 Hayes also changed his mind about dessert.
-He quickly gobbled up his slice, then picked up the plate and licked it clean!
+He quickly ditched the candy and, even faster, gobbled up his slice... then he picked up the plate and licked it clean!

 So there you have it!
 Find some way to sneak this delicious Peppermint Candy Cane Tart into your holiday recipe repertoire.
 I can assure you, it will be enjoyed by family and friends of all ages!